akpw/akpw/_drafts/2016-06-10-CollectionView-I.md

     return headersIdxs
 }
 {% endhighlight %}
-The above code goes through layout attributes, checking if they are associated with a section and adding the matches to a set of indexes.
-In case of global section, we always want to have it so it adds its index to the set as well.
+The code goes through layout attributes, checking if they are associated with a section and adding the relevant ones to a set of indexes.
+In case of the global section, we always want to have it so it adds its index to the set as well.

-Now it's trivial to calculate the indexes of just the custom sections in a rect, _excluding_ the regular headers provided by `UICollectionViewFlowLayout`:
+Now it's trivial to calculate indexes of the custom sections in a rect, _excluding_ the regular headers provided by `UICollectionViewFlowLayout`:

 {% highlight swift %}
-/// Given a rect, calculates the indexes of confined custom section headers
+// Given a rect, calculates the indexes of confined custom section headers
-/// excluding the regular headers handled by UICollectionViewFlowLayout private func customSectionHeadersIdxs(rect: CGRect) -> Set<Int>? {
+// _excluding_ the regular headers handled by UICollectionViewFlowLayout private func customSectionHeadersIdxs(rect: CGRect) -> Set<Int>? {
     guard let layoutAttributes = super.layoutAttributesForElementsInRect(rect),
           var sectionIdxs = sectionsHeadersIDxs(forRect: rect)  else {return nil}